 I am passionate about families.
 I am a daughter, a sister, a wife, a mother, a niece, and an aunty.
-I have experienced the ups and downs of twenty-eight years of married life.
+I have experienced the ups and downs of thirty-three years of married life.
 There are now significantly more ups than downs J. I have six wonderful children, and one grand-daughter.
 I am extremely conscious that my family experience played a huge role in my levels of happiness.
 I found that sometimes inviting a fresh perspective from outside of my relationships helped me notice the things I valued about my relationships.
 It also helped me see a clearer path to reach what I hoped for in my relationships.

 My life experience and training as a counsellor has shown me the long-term value of supporting people in the context of their relationships.